Member | Established: 1985 | Member since 1986

 To fulfill its regulatory responsibility of establishing a mandatory quality assurance (QA) review system, the eSwatini Institute of Accountants (EIA) has worked in collaboration with external QA review providers due to limited internal capacity.

 From 2008-2015, EIA contracted the ACCA to carry out the QA reviews on behalf of EIA utilizing ACCA’s procedures that meet the SMO 1 requirements.
 Subsequently, the EIA worked with the Pan African Federation of Accountants to identify QA service providers in the region.
-As of March 2020, EIA is in discussion with the Zambia Institute of Chartered Accountants (ZiCA) to carry out the next QA review cycle, which would be in June 2020.
+Subsequently, the EIA contracted the Zambia Institute of Chartered Accountants (ZiCA) to carry out QA reviews from 2021 – 2026.
 ZiCA’s QA review procedures meet the SMO 1 requirements.
+Relevant standards are also adopted by the EIA as issued by the IAASB and to that effect, it has organized training on ISQM 1.

 To support members’ implementation of the standards and understanding of the inspections, EIA provides training on the relevant standards and technical resources, such as a pre-review questionnaire and checklist.
 After the review is performed EIA also follow-ups with members on the results of the review and in cases where there are deficiencies, the institute requires members to submit an action plan to address the identified deficiencies.